Som-Energia/informe-ocsum/README.md

 The module is coupled to the data model developed by Gisce on the top of their OpenERP fork for electricity market agents.
+The script does not need the OpenERP, just access to the database model.

 ## Requirements

 ### Native dependencies on Debian/Ubuntu